Foresters Infinite Banking · Defined

 The two designs solve for different funding personalities.
 A cashflow design keeps the premium level, year after year.
 On the illustration walked through in the video, $50,000 a year produces roughly 93% cash value in year one, a death benefit just above $1.3 million, and break-even around year four.
 A front-load design front-ends a larger premium, then drops to a level amount.
 To stay under the MEC limit it roughly doubles the death benefit, which adds internal cost and pushes break-even out to about year five.

 Both designs share the same weak spot.
-Foresters projects a long-term IRR of roughly 3.2 to 3.8% on current dividend projections, lower than comparable mutual carriers.
-You buy strong early access and you accept slower long-term compounding.
-Neither design escapes that trade.
+Foresters projects a long-term IRR of roughly 3.2 to 3.8% on the cashflow design and 3.1 to 3.7% on the front-load design, both lower than comparable mutual carriers.
+You buy strong early access and accept slower long-term compounding.
+Neither design escapes that.

 Foresters fits a specific person doing specific things.